Social Policy courses for 2020

 - BSc Social Policy with Study Abroad (L404)

-Social policy is a multidisciplinary subject that focuses on key social issues, such as inequality, risk and need, and the ways in which societies respond to these.
+Social policy is a multidisciplinary subject focusing on key social issues and the ways in which societies respond to them.
 At its heart is an interest in the social processes and institutions that promote wellbeing.
-As an academic discipline it draws on social, political and economic theory to analyse and explore these in a global context.
+As an academic discipline it draws on social, political and economic theory to analyse and explore these issues in a global context.

 Why study Social Policy at Bristol?

-You will be taught by academics who are leaders in their fields.
-Their research informs their teaching, ensuring that you acquire relevant and up-to-date knowledge.
+You will be taught by academics who are leaders in their respective fields and whose research informs their teaching, ensuring that you acquire relevant and up-to-date knowledge.

+Social policy is an interdisciplinary subject and we have internationally recognised expertise in sociology, political science, economics, human geography, development studies and migration.
 We take a global and comparative perspective in many of our units to ensure you receive a broad appreciation of the international dimensions to social policy.
-We offer opportunities to spend time in your second year abroad, in Hong Kong or Sweden, on exchange schemes.

 What kind of student would this course suit?